AkashM153/CS35L/README.md

 ## Getting Started with Create React App

 To start:
-open 2 terminal windows
+open 2 terminal windows \
+on one type: \
+cd backend \
+node server.js\
-on one type cd backend and then node server.js on another terminal type npm start
+on another terminal type:\
+npm start \

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).